alfredclwong/alfredclwong.github.io/_posts/2025-03-05-othello-gpt-1.markdown

 $$\mathbf{x_{out}} = (A \otimes W_O W_V) \cdot \mathbf{x_{src}}$$

 Thus, it should be possible to probe each individal weight matrix to see how they align with certain features across head dimensions.
-I found interpreting these results more difficult than with the neurons because there were multiple head dimensions, compared to the single scalar activation value for each neuron, so it was possible that linear combinations were being taken across head dimensions.
+If a head wants to attend to source tokens with a given feature, (W_K) should align with that feature vector.
+If it wants to output another feature, its vector should be seen in (W_O), etc. I found interpreting these results more difficult than with the neurons because there were multiple head dimensions, compared to the single scalar activation value for each neuron, so it was possible that linear combinations were being taken across head dimensions.

 I probed L2H5's (W_K) with (PEE-EE) and the $$positional$$ (P) embedding, expecting to see strong alignment with (PEE-EE)_D5 and (P)_0.
 Note: the (P) images are arranged into board squares by my visualisation function but in this case it doesn't mean anything.